Trusted WordPress tutorials, when you need them most.

 If you or someone else accidentally deleted your administrator account or changed your user role, then you can add a new admin user with phpMyAdmin.

-Step 2: Checking for a Corrupt .htaccess File
+Option 2: Check for a Corrupt .htaccess File

-If you have an admin user role, and you are still seeing the “Sorry, you are not allowed to access this page” error, then it could be caused by a corrupt .htaccess file.
+If you have an admin user role, and you are still seeing “Sorry, you are not allowed to access this page” on the front end, then the cause of the error could be a corrupt .htaccess file.
 We can check this by renaming the file.

 You will need to use an FTP client like FileZilla or the file manager feature in your WordPress hosting account.
 If you haven’t used FTP before, then you may want to see our guide on how to use FTP to upload files to WordPress.

-Using your FTP client, you need to navigate to the root folder containing all your WordPress files.
+Using your FTP client, you need to navigate to the root folder (most likely the public_html folder) containing all your WordPress files.
 Once you find the .htaccess file, you need to rename it to something else, such as ‘.htaccess.old’.

 Right Click to Rename .htaccess